Grieverheart/v30mz/README.md

 * Add testing.
 The most useful for now would be regression testing.
 Need to parse vcd file and watch a number of variables over time and perhaps write a script to compare two vcd files for the specified variables.
 These variables should be the most important state, like PC, normal and segment registers, microaddress, etc.
 * Implement pipelining by decoupling the execution state.
 * Implement even/odd address reading/writing.
+* Do we always have to wait for write bus operation to finish?
+In some sense I guess we do, e.g. if for some reason it takes more time to write than expected.